19hours/sg-statutes/Acts/Penal Code.md

 (3) Extortion is “robbery” if the offender, at the time of committing the extortion, is in the presence of the person put in fear, and commits the extortion by putting that person in fear of instant death, of instant hurt, or of instant wrongful restraint to that person or to some other person, and, by so putting in fear, induces the person so put in fear then and there to deliver up the thing extorted.

-Explanation—.
-The offender is said to be present if he is sufficiently near to put the other person in fear of instant death, of instant hurt, or of instant wrongful restraint.
+Explanation.—The offender is said to be present if he is sufficiently near to put the other person in fear of instant death, of instant hurt, or of instant wrongful restraint.

-Illustration

-(a)
+Illustrations

-AholdsZdown, and dishonestly takesZ’s money and jewels fromZ’s clothes, withoutZ’s consent.
+(a)AholdsZdown, and dishonestly takesZ’s money and jewels fromZ’s clothes, withoutZ’s consent.
 HereAhas committed theft, and, in order to the committing of that theft, has voluntarily caused wrongful restraint toZ.
 A has therefore committed robbery.

-(b)

-A meetsZon the high road, shows a pistol, and demandsZ’s purse.Z, in consequence surrenders his purse.
+(b) A meetsZon the high road, shows a pistol, and demandsZ’s purse.Z, in consequence surrenders his purse.
 Here A has extorted the purse fromZ, by putting him in fear of instant hurt, and being at the time of committing the extortion in his presence.
 A has therefore committed robbery.

-(c)

-A meetsZandZ’s child on the high road.
+(c) A meetsZandZ’s child on the high road.
 A takes the child, and threatens to fling it down a precipice, unlessZdelivers his purse.Z, in consequence, delivers his purse.
 Here A has extorted the purse fromZ, by causingZto be in fear of instant hurt to the child,Zbeing present.
 A has therefore committed robbery onZ.

-(d)

-A obtains property fromZby saying, “Your child is in the hands of my gang, and will be put to death unless you send us $1,000.”
+(d)Aobtains property fromZby saying, “Your child is in the hands of my gang, and will be put to death unless you send us $1,000.”
 This is extortion, and punishable as such; but it is not robbery, unlessZis put in fear of the instant death of his child.

 [Indian PC 1860, s.
 390]